allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 - Confirm `01-plan/resolution/corrections.csv` and
   `01-plan/resolution/duplicate-paths.csv` contain
   only changes you explicitly intend.
-- In the same summary, confirm all five values are zero: `missing_objects`, `path_resolution_failures`, `invalid_npy_sizes`, `head_errors`, and
+- In the same summary, confirm all four values are zero: `missing_objects`, `path_resolution_failures`, `invalid_npy_sizes`, and `head_errors`.
-  `sampling_rate_limit_failures`.
-- Review `01-plan/inventory/sampling-rate-audit.csv`.
-Any category above the configured expected maximum indicates that the YAML's source-size basis and the resolved source objects disagree.
-The command must stop before creating the execution stage in this case.
+- Review the highest ratios in `01-plan/inventory/sampling-rate-audit.csv` against the source and target values shown in the report.
+Sampling ratios are consequences of the mix and inventoried source sizes; they are not rejected against an arbitrary global ceiling.
 - Spot-check `01-plan/inventory/required-objects.csv`, including the NPY/metadata
   pairings, sizes, and paths for large or unusual categories.
-- Open `01-plan/execution/report.html`.
-Review the worker-disk distribution, categories split across workers, and the concrete execution units.
+- In **Materialization execution**, review the worker-disk distribution, categories split across workers, and the concrete execution units.
 - Inspect `01-plan/execution/config-index.csv`.
 Confirm every unit is within the working-set budget and every destination is correct and unique.